 Backhoes are similar to tractors in appearance, however, they are much more unique.
 The backhoe loader is a type of heavy construction machinery that comprises a tractor-like unit with a shovel/bucket on the front as well as a backhoe on the rear.

-It can even be utilized to build irrigation ditches to maintain the landscape irrigated as well as healthy throughout the year.
+It can even be utilized to build irrigation ditches to keep the landscape irrigated as well as healthy throughout the year.

 Excavators, which are commonly referred to as heavy construction equipment, are also crucial on a construction site.
 At any construction site, the most important and primary activity is excavation.
 Among the most valuable construction equipment is an excavator.